 Eating foods with a high glycemic index might improve sleep quality, and white rice also contains essential nutrients while keeping dietary fibre low.

-As one of the only fruit sources of melatonin, tart cherries are delicious sleep aids that you won’t mind snacking on or drinking before bed.
+As one of the only fruit sources of melatonin, tart cherries are delicious sleep aids which you can snack or enjoy them as juice before bed.

-The fatty acids in walnuts improve sleep quality in clinical studies, which appears to be due to their synthesis into serotonin in the brain.
+Many clinical studies have showed that fatty acids in walnuts improve sleep quality due to their synthesis into serotonin in the brain.
 Walnuts also contain essential nutrients that might improve sleep.

 Almonds naturally contain melatonin, a neurotransmitter-like compound that your brain uses to induce the feeling of drowsiness.
 These tree nuts are also great sources of essential minerals, and they contain healthy fats and fatty acids that help your body operate effectively.
 For instance, a serving of almonds contains around 20% of your daily value for magnesium, which makes these tasty nuts a great snack to keep on your nightstand.

 You can snack on almonds with other nuts or on their own.
 With a rich texture and a smooth teardrop shape, almonds blend well with every type of trail mix.

 Going off the nutritional benefits these nuts offer, it’s almost as if almonds were specifically designed to aid with sleep.
 Whether you suffer from insomnia or simply want to sleep better at night, snacking on these healthy tree nuts with an almost ideal fat ratio is a great way to maximise your sleep health.